Towards a Formulation of Quantum Theory as a Causally Neutral Theory of Bayesian Inference: Introduction

 One of the main goals of this work is to provide this unification for the case of experiments involving two distinct quantum systems at one time and those involving a single quantum system at two times, and to provide a framework for making probabilistic inferences that is independent of this causal structure.
 Both types of experiment can be described by operators on a tensor product of Hilbert spaces, differing from one another only by a partial transpose.
 Probabilistic inference is achieved using a quantum generalization of Bayesian conditioning applied to \emph{quantum conditional states}, which are the main objects of study of this work.

 Quantum conditional states are a generalization of classical conditional probability distributions.
 Conditional probability plays a key role in classical probability theory, not least due to its role in Bayesian inference, and there have been attempts to generalize it to the quantum case.
 The most relevant to quantum information are perhaps the quantum conditional expectation \cite{Umegaki1962} (see \cite{Petz2008, R'edei2007} for a basic introduction and \cite{Petz1988} for a review) and the Cerf-Adami conditional density operator \cite{Cerf1997, Cerf1997a, Cerf1998}.
 To date, these have not seen widespread application in quantum information, which casts some doubt on whether they are really the most useful generalization of conditional probability from the point of view of practical applications.
 Quantum conditional states, which have previously appeared in \cite{Asorey2005, Zhang2007, Leifer2007}, provide an alternative approach to this problem.
 We show that they are useful for drawing out the analogies between classical probability and quantum theory, they can be used to describe both space-like and time-like correlations, and they unify concepts that look distinct in the conventional formalism.
-For example, the descriptions of the preparation of an ensemble of quantum states, the probabilities for the outcomes of measurements, and quantum dynamics can all be written as a generalization of the classical \emph{belief propagation} rule (also called the law of total probability) \footnote{Note that the term ``belief propagation'' has also been used to describe message-passing algorithms for performing inference on Bayesian networks.
-This is not the intended meaning here.}, which is given by

-The three cases differ only in the choice of which variables; $R$, $S$ or neither; remain classical in the generalization.
-We also show that the ensemble of states generated by the most general update rule for a quantum system after a measurement --- a quantum instrument --- can be described by belief propagation with respect to a quantum conditional state.

-We introduce a quantum version of Bayes' theorem, which generalizes a rule previously advocated by Fuchs \cite{Fuchs2003a}.
-Several well-known constructions in quantum information are instances of this theorem, including the correspondence between Positive Operator Valued Measures (POVMs) and ensemble decompositions of a density operator \cite{Hughston1993, Leifer2006, Leifer2007}, the ``pretty good'' measurement \cite{Hausladen1994, Belavkin1975, Belavkin1975a}, and the Barnum-Knill recovery map for approximate error correction \cite{Barnum2002}.